To replicate data for a specific daily log (e.g Manpower Log) by copying entries from a previous day.

 Things to Consider

-- Required User Permission: 'Admin' on the project's Daily Log tool.
+- 'Admin' permissions on the project's Daily Log tool.

 - You can only copy a log entry from a single day to another day.
 If there are multiple entries for a single day, all entries will be copied to the new log.
 Copying data to/from a specified date range is currently not supported.